entando/entando-docs/vuepress/docs/next/tutorials/compose/content-types-tutorial.md

 When adding a Content Type it is mandatory to enter `Code` and `Name` values consistent with the following:

-- `Code`: A unique identifier of the Content Type that must be 3 uppercase letters (e.g. CNN).
+- `Code`: A unique identifier of the Content Type that must be 3 uppercase letters.

-- `Name`: A string value of 50 characters or less consisting of uppercase and lowercase letters, numbers and/or special characters (e.g. Conference\_News).
+- `Name`: A string value of 50 characters or less consisting of one or more of the following: uppercase letters, lowercase letters, numbers and/or special characters.

-Field selections in the Metadata and Attributes sections are not mandatory, but to specify a meaningful Content Type you must choose the appropriate `Type` from the Attributes drop-down (e.g. 'Text').
-The available Attribute Types define Attributes to characterize the Content.
+Other field entries are not mandatory, but to specify a meaningful Content Type you must choose the appropriate `Type` from the drop-down in the Attributes section.
+The available options define Attributes to characterize the Content.

 ![configureContentType](./img/content_types2.png)